About John Doyle

-John doyle (born April 16, 1966) played as a central defender for five years for the San Jose Earthquakes of Major League Soccer from the start of the inaugural season in 1996 until his retirement in 2000.
+John Doyle played as a central defender for five years for the San Jose Earthquakes of Major League Soccer from the start of the inaugural season in 1996 until his retirement in 2000.

-Since retiring from the MLS in 2000 after playing 132 games with the San Jose Earthquakes, John has earned honors in the world of youth sports through his work educating young players to become better and more mature soccer players.
+Since retiring from the MLS in 2000 after playing 132 games with the San Jose Earthquakes, John has earned honors in youth sports by educating young players to become better and more mature soccer players.

-John Doyle’s biggest moments of his career as an athlete include:
+John Doyle’s most significant moments of his career include: